top of page

 Best, Sheila”

-After Eastes and Morse were confronted about not adhering to the Capital Program and Budget Policy, the selectboard eliminated the old policy entirely and created a new one.
+Shortly after, Eastes and Morse were confronted about not adhering to the Capital Program and Budget Policy.
+So, the selectboard created a new policy.

 The renamed Asset Management Program Policy now reads: the Select board may annually project an Asset Project Plan for the Town of Guilford.
 Such a plan could include proposed capital projects, the estimated cost of those projects, the proposed sources of funds, and any impacts on the annual operating budget.
 It will also take into consideration unanticipated or emergency project expenses.

-The selectboard changed the fundamental purpose of the Capital Program and Budget Policy.
-The fund was intended to ensure all of Guilford's current capital assets are maintained adequately.
+The fundamental purpose of the Capital Program and Budget Policy was changed.
+The purpose was sold to residents to ensure all of Guilford's current capital assets are maintained adequately.

 bottom of page